Cura : Care Beyond Boundaries Logo

 Less Common Risks

-- Nerve irritation causing numbness or tingling, more relevant in lower jaw procedures
+• Nerve irritation causing numbness or tingling, especially in lower jaw procedures

 When To Seek Urgent Care